DRA3V50/SQL_Projects/README.md

 2. Execute the script to create the necessary tables and stored procedure
 3. Run the scan with:

-EXEC sp_Scan;

 -- ****************************************************************************

--- ⚠️ WARNING: Lab Simulation Only
+-- ⚠️ WARNING: Educational Use Only
--- This procedure is purely for educational purposes.
+-- This script is a safe simulation for lab practice.
--- All scan results are randomly generated in SQL.
+-- All scan results are randomly generated within SQL.
--- It does NOT affect real networks or systems.
+-- No real networks or systems are affected.
--- Please do NOT run on live networks.

 -- ****************************************************************************